zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

 * Present the solution to the teams, and secure agreement to them supporting their responsibilities (or identify and resolve differing viewpoints)
 * Refine the design if appropriate, and proceed with the managed project

+## CDC Implementation (Theory)

+Complex but manageale.
+Picture and explanation of Simplest Likely scenarios ( TLS , MC GUI )

+## CDC Implementation (Practice)

+Realistic real-world scenarios
+Picture to include all technical complexities
+Picture to overlay different teams

+## Common Constraints that will make things difficult

+IMS ( logging, exits, augmentation of databases, DRA, copybook changes ) Db2 z/OS ( logging, DDL changes, break-in )
+Kafka (kerberized, schema regsitries, KCOPs, authorities, scaling) Control of target schemas
+Liaison with network teams
+Liaison with security teams
+Liaison with zOS, LUW and Cloud teams
+Division of Operational Responsibility
+Devt, Test and Prod environments, and testing and promotion Use of Windows client in a production environment Automation

+## First Implementation in Test

+mechanical & organisation
+nuances of TLS establishment between z/OS and LUW Early debugging experiences and exposure to operational difficulties

+## Ongoing Devops after Successful Production Deployment

+Operational Visibility and drill-down
+Software maintenance co-ordination
+coping with Source DDL changes, and incorporating them into CDC subscriptions

+## Shift Left or Shift Right for Devops Sustainability

+remote capture agents - promoted for the wrog reasons true value of shift-right deployments containers to facilitate shift levt deployments